So

 you have found a wild baby bird in distress, and

-you think it is a starling?
-Watch the movie below
+you think it is a starling or sparrow?

 Baby